PavanRangani/docs/docs/prd/chat/chat-notification.md

 - When task is deleted, its chat notifications sent to the RACI team will not be removed.
 User will need to manually mark it as read.
 - Shows unread notifications count and shows all unread notifications in a dialog
 - Provides a way to Mark all notification as Read
-- Also provides a way to mark single notification as
+- Also provides a way to mark single notification as Read
 - Notification message always shows the current name of the task.
   - For e.g. At the time of the notification is triggered, name of the task was `Task1` but currently name of the task is changed to `Task2`.
 In notification dialog, name of that task is shown as `Task2`